-In the next section, we formally define the link and path duration metrics.
+Against this background, in the next section, we formally define the link and path duration metrics.

-4. CONNECTIVITY GRAPH METRICS
+IV.
+CONNECTIVITY GRAPH METRICS

 One of the main challenges for routing in MANETs is to deal with the topology (connectivity graph) changes resulting from mobility.
 The performance of a protocol is greatly determined by its ability to adapt to these changes.
 Realizing this, researchers have proposed metrics to characterize the effect of mobility on the connectivity graph with an aim to explain the effects of mobility on protocol performance.
 We define the link duration and path duration metrics in this section.